PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 Returns the data client for a specific FHIR or S3 store used for this project.

-* raises ValueError if no data could be found for the specified data_id
+* logs ValueError if no data could be found for the specified data_id

 ```python
 # Example usage